ubernostrum/akismet/docs/faq.rst

 How can I test that it's working?
 ---------------------------------

-The installation guide :ref:`includes a section <testing>` on how to run ``akismet``'s unit test suite.
+The documentation :ref:`includes a section <testing>` on how to run ``akismet``'s unit test suite.

 If you want to manually perform your own tests, you can also instantiate an